lukasvermeer/lukasvermeer.github.io/_pages/speaking.markdown

 — Colm O'Grada, Google
 {: .text-right}

+### “Thoroughly understands the subject matter”

+*I invited Lukas to be a keynote speaker at Mind the Product Engage in Hamburg 2018 and he met my high expectations: Lukas thoroughly understands the subject matter and has the personal experiences to make it tangible.
+At the same time he also is a strong storyteller.
+Despite his professional talking skills I found Lukas presentation style to be very original, authentic and I liked the fact that he took a clear stance and was not shy to provoke the audience to think outside their comfort zone.*

+—Arne Kittler, Mind the Product
+{: .text-right}

 ### “Super quotable”

 *His distinct ability to take complex mathematical concepts and break them down into easy-to-understand stories has made Lukas a leader not only in Booking.com but also in the tech world at large.
 He gets his points across with his own brand of dry humor and no-nonsense logic--wrapped up with some nonsense fun.
 He is pithy, super quotable, and never fails to ask the right question at the right time.*

 — Erin Weigel, Booking.com
+{: .text-right}

+### “Leading mind”

+*You won’t be disappointed hearing from the leading mind in the democratisation of online controlled experiments.*

+— Colin McFarland, Netflix
 {: .text-right}

 ### “Genuine and infectious enthusiasm”